US Retail Shift: Indian Suppliers Lead Sustainable Sourcing

 · Partnering with ethically compliant suppliers

-India's eco-manufacturers, especially those producing tableware from sugarcane bagasse, are perfectly positioned to meet these needs with scalable, affordable, and certified green alternatives.
+India's eco-manufacturers, particularly those producing tableware from sugarcane bagasse, are well-positioned to meet these needs with scalable, affordable, and certified green alternatives.

 2. Why India Stands Out

-Indian suppliers offer distinct advantages over other countries:
+Indian suppliers offer distinct advantages over those in other countries:

 · Tariff-free or low-tariff access for many goods to the U.S. under current trade policies